vitamins999/uBooze/README.md

 ## How Does It Work?

-Ubooze is made up of two distinct parts:
+uBooze is made up of two distinct parts:

 1. A full stack Web App with REST API (this repo)
 2. A custom made Web Scraper Utility ([found here](https://github.com/vitamins999/ubooze-scraper))